bthai1234/CMSC-447-History-On-The-Go/README.md

 Historical tours: A web app where users can select historical figures/events and the application will generate a list of sites nearby the user with historical relevance to the selected figure/event.
 For the sake of simplicity, the MVP of this system will be limited to a small collection of historical figures.

-### An example of this App is deployed to Heroku instance and can be accessed by the following url:
+### An example of this App is deployed to a Heroku instance and can be accessed by the following url:
 https://history-on-the-go.herokuapp.com/

 ### Directions how to run the webapp locally using the django test server: